SS Irma (1905): Post-war memorials

-The sinking of Irma and Henry received an official memorial on 16 September 2002 when King Harald V of Norway first attended a church service in Bremnes Church together with bishop Odd Bondevik, and then unveiled a memorial monument at Røeggen on the island Sveggen in Averøy listing the names of the 65 Norwegians who lost their lives in the incident.
-The day's events concluded with the King leading a ceremony with around 180 invited guests on board the Hurtigruten ship MS Midnatsol at the site of the shipwrecks.
-Two Royal Norwegian Navy Motor Torpedo Boats participated in the ceremony by lowering a flower wreath into the water.
+The sinking of Irma and Henry was officially commemorated on 16 September 2002 when King Harald V of Norway first attended a church service in Bremnes Church with bishop Odd Bondevik, and afterwards unveiled a monument at Røeggen on the island Sveggen in Averøy Municipality which listed the names of the 65 Norwegians who lost their lives in the incident.
+The day's events concluded with the King leading a ceremony with around 180 invited guests on board the Hurtigruten ship MS Midnatsol over the site of the shipwrecks.
+Two Royal Norwegian Navy Motor Torpedo Boats participated in the ceremony by lowering a floral wreath into the water.